 Students are assigned a locker on the first day of school.
-Grade 9, & 10s are assigned individual lockers.
-Grade 11 & 12 students can request shared lockers during the second week of school.
+Grade 9s are assigned individual lockers.
+Grades 10 & 11 students will be assigned shared lockers through their homeroom classes.
+Grade 12s can request a locker during the second week of school.